openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 Common terms in this document come from four primary sources: [@!OpenID.Core], [@!VC-DATA] and [@!DID-Core].
 In the case where a term has a definition that differs, the definition below is authoritative.

+- Self-Issued OpenID Provider (Self-Issued OP)
+  - An OpenID Provider (OP) used by the End-users to prove control over a cryptographically verifiable identifier

+- Self-Issued OP Request
+  - Request to a Self-Issued OP from an RP

+- Self-Issued OP Response
+  - Response to an RP from a Self-Issued OP

+- Self-Issued ID Token
+  - ID Token issued by a Self-Issued OP

 - Cryptographically verifiable identifier
   - an identifier which is either based upon or resolves to cryptographic key material which can be used to verify a signature on the ID Token or the Self-Issued OP Request.

 - Trust framework
   - a legally enforceable set of specifications, rules, and agreements that govern a multi-party system established for a common purpose, designed for conducting specific types of transactions among a community of participants, and bound by a common set of requirements, as defined in [OIX](https://openidentityexchange.org/networks/87/item.html?id=365).

 ## Abbreviations